zaxor0/zwerchhau/README.md

 A riposte is follow up to a successful parry that allows for a damage roll halved; with weapon specailization, normal damage is dealt.

-A parry roll of 5 with a +1 for a shield does not allow for a riposte.
+A parry roll of 5 with a +1 for a shield does not allow for a riposte, the roll must be a natural 6.

 ### Small Sized Combatants
 This mainly applies to half sized humanoids (halflings, gnomes, kobolds, etc.) fighting medium sized humanoids (humans, dwarves, elves, etc).